 5. Pagani Ducati Lamborghini Factory and Museum Day Tour from Bologna

-The first museum is located in Sant’ Agata Bolognese which is sandwiched between Bologna and Modena and was founded in 2001.
-The Pagani Museum has various displays of the production line of each car, car fanatics can enjoy looking at the Huayra and the Zonda.
+The first museum is located in Sant’ Agata Bolognese, sandwiched between Bologna and Modena, and was founded in 2001.
+The Pagani Museum has various displays of the production line of each car.
+Car fanatics can enjoy looking at the Huayra and the Zonda.

-The Ducati Museum in Italy is the holy grail for motorcycles and is home to 33 original Italian crafted motorcycles.
-There will be three stops at the tour; the first stop at Lamborghini Museum and the second stop at Pagani Automobili and the third stop is at the Ducati museum in Italy.
+The Ducati Museum in Italy is the holy grail for motorcycles and is home to 33 original Italian-crafted motorcycles.
+The tour will have three stops: the first at the Lamborghini Museum, the second at Pagani Automobili, and the third at the Ducati Museum in Italy.

-You will get to see the birthplace of Pagani, Lamborghini, and Ducati museum in Italy.
-You will get a private tour where your guide will show you the manufacturing and production process involved in making these Italian supercars.
+You will see the birthplace of Pagani, Lamborghini, and Ducati Museum in Italy.
+You will get a private tour where your guide will show you the manufacturing and production process of making these Italian supercars.